 Now that I’ve played it the game with more experienced eyes, it’s quite easy for me to see the flaws of The Death and Return of Superman.
 There are only a few moves that you can do, which feels worse after playing other beat ’em up games on the Sega Genesis like Streets of Rage.
 You don’t have any control over which character you’ll play as.
 And the game’s cheap A.I. makes it difficult in a negative way.
 And the game glosses over the more famous part of the storyline in favor of the later events.

 But despite it’s flaws, I can see how fans of Superman can enjoy this game.
 It’s limited, but it works.
 It’s difficult and can be unfair, but still manageable.
 Fans of this storyline might be able to bear the repetitiveness of the battles just so they can relive this famous storyline.
 So, who would I recommend this game to?
 Hardcore DC fans and Superman fans should definitely play this, as this is probably the best Superman game available.
-Fans of superhero games in general should also give this game a try, but after trying some of the better games available out there.
-People who just want a good beat ’em up game should look elsewhere.
+Fans of superhero games in general should also give this game a try.
+However, if you’re not a fan of superheroes and you just want a good beat ’em up game, you may want to play something else instead.